Wendy’s iconic Frosty gets a twist for the holidays

 “The Peppermint Frosty is our latest flavor innovation on the iconic Wendy’s Frosty that fans have come to know and love for over 50 years,” said John Li, Vice President of Culinary Innovation for the Wendy’s Company.
 “It’s the classic thick and creamy Frosty that our fans crave with bursts of fresh peppermint – every sweet bite will put you in the holiday spirit.”

-Frosty Key Tags are also back for purchase from Nov.
-21 through January 29, 2023.
-For $2, you can get 365 days of Junior Frosty treats with a Frosty Key Tag.
+Frosty key tags are also back for purchase from Nov.
+21 through Jan.
+29. For $2, you can get 365 days of Junior Frosty treats with a Frosty key tag.